ivnsch/SwiftCharts/README.md

 pod install
 ```

-###### To run examples:
+##### To run examples:

-In /Examples:
+In /Examples, run:
 ```
 pod install
 ```

 Concept:

-- Layer architecture, which makes it extremely easy to customize charts, create new types, re-combine existing ones and add interactive elements.
+- Layer architecture, which makes it extremely easy to customize charts, create new types, combine existing ones and add interactive elements.

 - Creation of views via a generator function, which makes it easy to use custom views in any layer.

 Main Components:

-###### 1. Layers:
+##### 1. Layers:

 A chart is the result of composing layers together.
 Everything is a layer - axis, guidelines, dividers, line, circles, etc. The idea is to have losely coupled components that can be easily changed and combined in arbitrary ways.
 This is for example the structure of a basic chart, wich shows a line with circles:

 ![ScreenShot](https://raw.github.com/i-schuetz/SwiftCharts/master/Screenshots/layers.png)

 Code: